heubachmedia/hmReports-Release/Documentation/Pages/hmRep_SetPage.md

 |pageblob|Blob|→|Page as a blob

 ### Description
 The command *hmRep_SET PAGE* creates a new page after the page number *afterPage* with the page content given in the blob.
-You have to create the blob with the command [hmRep_GET PAGE] previously.
+You have to create the blob with the command [hmRep_GET PAGE](hmRep_GetPage.md) previously.

 If *afterPage* is *-1*, the page will be insert at the end of the report (=the last page).

 The new inserted page will not be the current page.
-You have to call [hmRep_SET CURRENT PAGE].
+You have to call [hmRep_SET CURRENT PAGE](hmRep_SetCurrentPage.md).